 Just as our federal and state governments set laws for U.S. citizens, the international community has created certain laws with the intent to seek cooperation among other countries.
 There is some debate, however, about it actually being referred to as “law” due to the lack of any overarching authority for enforcement.
 International law may be more accurately considered cooperation between state partners who agree to abide by their commitments.

-With our ever-changing global economy international law has grown more important in the recent decades.
-There has always been some concern over issues that effect human rights, protection of life and property, and rules of war, now however, other legal issues that cross international boundaries are growing by leaps and bounds.
+With our ever-changing global economy, international law has grown more important in recent decades.
+There has always been some concern over issues that affect human rights, protection of life and property, and rules of war, now, however, other legal issues that cross international boundaries are growing by leaps and bounds.

 Some of the changes that have impacted the international legal systems are access across borders, citizens living abroad, Internet access, and companies with satellite offices or headquarters in multiple countries.
 The world as a whole is shrinking.
 While each country strives to maintain their own individual set of laws, there are instances where international law must be considered.
 There are different forms of international law as well.